zeta-chain/node/docs/spec/crosschain/messages.md

 reached, the ballot is finalized.
 When a ballot is finalized, the outbound transaction is processed.

-If the observation is successful, the difference between zeta burned and minted is minted by the bank module and deposited into the module account.
+If the observation was successful, the difference between zeta burned and minted is minted by the bank module and deposited into the module account.